YourOpenDAta/ml_bike_santander/README.md

          "uri":"http://datos.santander.es/api/datos/tusbic_puestos_libres/11.json"}
       ])
    ```
+* Create the prediction entities and the subscriptions:

+  - Enter in the orion container
-* Create the predictionEntities and the subscriptions like in the `entities` folder
+  - Create the predictionEntities and the subscriptions like in the `entities` folder

 ### Test the solution

-1) Validate that the subscription and entities exist:
+1) Validate that the subscription and entities exist (inside the orion container):
 ```
 curl --location --request GET 'http://localhost:1026/ngsi-ld/v1/subscriptions/'
 ```